dejwk/roo_testing/README.md

 * I2C is modeled at the interface level, bypassing some low-level OS queues and hardware pins.
 (As long as you use standard libraries, it doesn't matter much).
 * Simulated TFT displays don't model all commands, just the basic set used by common libraries.
 * Interrupts are not currently supported.
+* The emulator does not accurately reflect the microcontroller's performance - it tends to run faster because your computer has a faster CPU.
+(Notable exception is the SPI emulation, which reflects communication delays accurately).
+Also, your computer has way more memory, both on the heap and the stack.
+Finally, the int type is (most likely) 32-bit on your computer, but only 16-bit on the microcontroller.
+(It may be a good habit to use explicit integer types, like int16_t, in your sketches).
+Because of all that, your sketch may run great on the simulator, but still fail miserably on the real device.

 # Please get involved!